Funding for Local Community Organisations

-Each year North Sydney Council provides funding via the Small Grants Funding Program to local community organisations who provide services to our local residents.
-Funding amounts are generally in the range of $500- $2,000 and should be seen as a contribution rather than a commitment to fund the entire service.
+Each year, funding is available to not-for-profit organisations to provide services to our local residents.
+Funding amounts are generally in the range of $500-2000, and should be seen as a contribution rather than a commitment to fund the entire service.

-Please read these Small Grant Guidelines (70KB) to determine if your organisation and project is eligible to receive funding.
+Please read the Small Grant Guidelines (70KB) to determine if your organisation and project is eligible to receive funding.

-Please read our Community Grants and Subsidies Policy D4-08 (113KB)
+Please read our D4-07 Community Grants and Subsidies Policy (126KB)

-Preview the information required by viewing the application form.
-Please note that hardcopy application forms are not accepted - you must complete the online application form below to submit your application.
+Please note that hardcopy application forms are not accepted - you must submit your application using the online application form (available only when funding round is open).

 Prepare information regarding your project proposal, budget information and supporting documents.